 We make most medical device animations in the HD (high definition) standard: 1920 x 1080 pixels, 16:9 aspect ratio, 24 fps (frames per second).
 From this master file, we output the video formats (Windows Media, MPEG-4, WebM, etc.) at the file sizes (compression and bitrate) and pixel dimensions best suited to the end user devices that you’re targeting.
 For online video (including mobile) we optimize compression and bitrate settings and can provide multiple versions to work with responsive websites.
 With every project, we provide an uncompressed master animation file, which you or your agency can use to output any file format that may be required down the road.

-We do not.
-All AXS work is done in-house with highly-trained and experienced medical animators.
-This enables us to tightly control quality and scheduling to ensure we consistently hit deadlines.
-This is particularly important for submission deadlines, conferences and product launches.
-Moreover, while there are many products and services that can be offshored to cut costs, quality medical device animation isn’t one of them.
-This type of work typically requires a high level of specialized knowledge in order to depict anatomy, tissues and complex procedures accurately.
+Absolutely not.
+All AXS Studio work is done in-house with highly trained and experienced medical animators.
+This enables us to tightly control quality and scheduling to ensure we consistently hit deadlines—particularly important for submission deadlines, conferences and product launches.
+Moreover, while there are many products and services that can be offshored to cut costs, quality animation for medical products isn’t one of them.
+This type of work typically requires specialized knowledge in order to depict anatomy, tissues and complex procedures accurately.

-AXS Studio writers, storyboard artists and medical animators hold Master of Science, Biomedical Communications (M.Sc.BMC) degrees—specialized training that enables us to explain complex medical procedures more accurately and clearly than animators without medical training.
-There are certain animation suppliers in North America and the UK that use low-cost outsourcing for medical device animations.
+AXS Studio writers, storyboard artists and medical animators hold M.Sc.BMC degrees—specialized training that enables us to explain complex medical procedures more accurately and clearly than animators without medical training.
+There are certain animation suppliers in North America, Europe and the UK that use low-cost outsourcing for medical device animations.
 If you’re considering hiring one of these companies, we advise first seeking information on the medical training their animators have received.